Patient's Query

 Welcome to icliniq.com.

 A detailed anomaly scan is needed urgently.
-If the mother gets an infection in the early trimester, diagnosed as well with active infection few consultants give an option of termination as well after describing risks of having congenital anomalies due to active infection.
-Immediately inform to treating consultant about the positive report, have a detailed fetal anomaly scan and discuss with your obstetrician regarding the fetal outcome.
-Discussion regarding fetal anomalies could be heart touching.
+If the mother gets an infection in the early trimester, is diagnosed with active infection, a few consultants give the option of termination as well, after describing the risks of having congenital anomalies due to active infection.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!